functionally/mantis.functionally.io/how-to/cli-addresses.md

 ---

 Here is a recipe for recovering payment and stake keys if a [Trezor Model T](https://trezor.io/) is lost or damaged and a new Trezor Model T is not available.
 (Note that performing this procedure defeats the purpose of using a hardware wallet, however, since it involves typing seed phrases on a computer.)
-This procedure also works for seed phrases from [Daedalus wallets](https://daedaluswallet.io/) and perhaps also for those from [Yoroi wallets](https://yoroi-wallet.com/). *Always use best practices (e.g., a well-secured air-gapped computer) for working securely with seed phrases and for generating private/secret key files.*
+This procedure also works for seed phrases from [Daedalus wallets](https://daedaluswallet.io/) and perhaps also for those from [Yoroi wallets](https://yoroi-wallet.com/); it does not work with the [Ledger Nano X](https://shop.ledger.com/products/ledger-nano-xu)--see [this Reddit comment](https://www.reddit.com/r/cardano/comments/f6ugn3/15_word_wallet_restoration/fi7fue6?utm_source=share&utm_medium=web2x&context=3) for an indication that the mnemonics differ between Ledger and Daedalus. *Always use best practices (e.g., a well-secured air-gapped computer) for working securely with seed phrases and for generating private/secret key files.*

 ## Prerequisites